The 9 Best DJ Controllers in the Market (June 2018)

 The Traktor Kontrol S4 MK2 improves on the S4 in many ways.
 It also solves some of its biggest issues.
 While the changes might not be enough to warrant an upgrade for S4 owners, they make it a fantastic choice for new buyers.

-At a price tag of under $600, the Traktor Kontrol is also the best value for money Traktor controller on the market.
+At its price tag, the Traktor Kontrol is also the best value for money Traktor controller on the market.
 For most people, I would recommend it over NI’s flagship S8 model.

 Let’s look at the pros and cons of the Traktor Kontrol S4 MK2: